-John Byers is an Associate Professor of Computer Science at Boston University, where
+John W. Byers is Professor of Computer Science and Data Science Faculty Fellow at Boston University, where

-he joined

-the faculty in 1999.
-He is also Chief Scientist and a member of the Board of Directors
+he has been a faculty member since 1999.
+He is also founding Chief Scientist and a member of the Board of Directors

-online advertising firm based in Cambridge, MA, where he has held an executive role
+at Cogo Labs, a technology incubator based in Cambridge, MA, where he has held an executive role since its

-ICDE Best Paper Award in 2004 for his work on sensor databases, and a National Science
+Award in 2014 for his work on networked sensor databases, and a National Science Foundation CAREER Award.